shreystudent24/Deploy-Cloud-Native-Monitoring-Application/README.md

 ## Contributing<br>

 Contributions are welcome!
-If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.<br>
+If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## Acknowledgements <br><br>

-Feel free to customize this README file based on your specific cloud-native application monitoring application, deployment details, and any additional sections or information you find relevant.